 Here's where things get a bit twisted.

 There actually was - and still is! - a Clarksville.
 It's in Tennessee.
-And a few short miles from this Clarksville, there is an Air Force Base (101st Airborne Division at Fort Campbell).
+And a few short miles from this Clarksville, there is an Army Base (101st Airborne Division at Fort Campbell).

 This Clarksville was named for George Rogers Clark, famed frontiersman, Revolutionary War hero, and brother of William Clark of the Lewis and Clark Expedition.
 This Clark has had eight cities and counties named for him, six statues erected in his honor, and nine schools bear his name.
 Although there's no Mark Twain quote we can offer regarding his erstwhile character, research reveals that his glory days were realized before he hit the ripe age of 30, and from there, sadly, it was all downhill.
 The rest of his years were spent drunk and running from creditors.